revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

-`this` keyword is used to refer to instance members of the current class from within an instance method or a constructor.
-It removes name ambiguity between method parameters and instance variables if they have the same name.
+`this` keyword is used to refer to instance members of the current class from within an instance method or a constructor.It removes name ambiguity between method parameters and instance variables if they have the same name.

 Following are some uses of ‘this’ keyword in C#: